AdobeDocs/workfront-fusion.en/help/workfront-fusion/get-started-with-fusion/understand-fusion/mapping-overview.md

 The operation of a module produces zero, one, or more bundles as its output.
 A bundle consists of one or more items.

-To explore the output of a module:

-1. Click **[!UICONTROL Run once]** to execute the module.
-1. Click the bubble above the module.

-   A log containing all of the module's phases displays.
-You can find the bundle or bundles outputted by a module's operation phase under the **[!UICONTROL Output]** heading.
-Each bundle contains its items and each item's values.
+You can map these items to fields in later modules.

+After the module has run, you can view the output by clicking the magnifying glass icon above the module.
+Here, you can view a log of all of the bundle or bundles that the module output.
+Each bundle shows the items it contains and the values of those items.

 >[!BEGINSHADEBOX]